ThePJB/voxelgame/README.md

  I hope hmputs works

  yesss finally fixed all the bugs i introduced so far.
 Tomorrow I proceed to implement the rest of the lighting stuff.

+ ok its not actually perfect some chunk boundaries shit, i managed to segfault placing in an empty chunk. i think empty chunk border = white as well

+ you know when this lighting is wrong its wrong on one face which kind of suggests its not the lighting algorithm itself. its got to be the mesh or something

+ nice well i got the debug info coming out (handy) and my light calcs are fine, its the meshign thats fucked. who knew.